foundriesio/docs/source/reference-manual/linux/linux-building.rst

 -----------------------------

-If you're using a Raspberry Pi 3, you can use the same procedure outlined in :ref:`getting-started-flash-image`.
+If you're using a Raspberry Pi 3, you can use the same procedure outlined in :ref:`gs-flash-image`.
 See :ref:`linux-supported` for additional information on other targets.

 .. _ref-linux-building-ref: